6kts0/YouTube-Dash-Clone/README.md

 ## Usage

-No installation required!
-Simply clone this repository and open ytb-webpage.html in your browser.
+No installation required, clone this repository and open ytb-webpage.html in your browser

-Then, open the index.html file in your browser.
+Then, open the index.html file in your browser

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to add.
+For major changes, please open an issue first to discuss what you would like to add